JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 My main goal was to make the LSP experience of Nix more on par with other modern languages.
 A typechecker helps track what can be autocompleted and where things are defined, so that felt like the right foundation.

+Tix is not the only Nix lsp.
+[Nil](https://github.com/oxalica/nil) and [Nixd](https://github.com/nix-community/nixd) are both great Nix LSPs.
+My assumption was a good type checker could provide more features and hopefully still be performant.
+[TypeNix](https://github.com/ryanrasti/typenix) is a newer project with similar goals but a different approach — it translates Nix ASTs into TypeScript ASTs and reuses TypeScript's type checker.
+Honestly a really cool idea.
+Its LSP seems pretty good and seems to support overrides better than Tix currently does.
+With that said my gut assumption is Tix might be easier to tailor specifically for nix.

 Here is what Tix can do

 - Give you type errors for bad nix code